 Weight is the downward force on an aircraft caused by gravity acting on its mass.
 It always acts vertically downward toward the center of the earth.

 Lift is the force created by the wings to support the weight of the plane and overcome the effect of gravity.
-The design of the wings and the flying characteristics of the airplane cause the wings to produce lift.
+The design of the wings and the flying characteristics of the airplane cause the wings to produce lift (upward force).

-Drag is the backward aerodynamic force caused by friction from moving forward through the air, as well as the penalty for providing lift.
+Drag is the backward aerodynamic force caused by friction from moving forward through the air (air resistance), as well as the penalty for providing lift.

-Thrust is the forward force generated by the aircraft’s engines; there are many types of engines, but typically smaller aircraft use propellers powered by piston engines or turbine engines, whereas larger airliners or high-performance military airplanes use jet engines.
+Thrust3 is the forward force generated by the aircraft’s engines; there are many types of engines, but typically smaller aircraft use propellers powered by piston engines or turbine engines, whereas larger passenger planes or high-performance military airplanes use jet engines.

 Not quite.
 The main problem is that we haven’t explained why the wings create lift, which takes us to the complicated answer.